cl-library-docs/common-lisp-libraries/docs/postmodern.md

 This function requires that postgresql extension pg\_stat\_statements must be loaded via shared\_preload\_libraries.
 It is borrowed from
 <https://www.citusdata.com/blog/2019/03/29/health-checks-for-your-postgres-database/>.
+Optional parameters:

-Optional parameters OB allow order-by to be 'calls', 'total-time', 'rows-per' or 'time-per', defaulting to time-per. num-calls to require that the number of calls exceeds a certain threshold, and limit to limit the number of rows returned.
+OB allow order-by to be 'calls', 'total-time', 'rows-per' or 'time-per', defaulting to time-per.

+num-calls to require that the number of calls exceeds a certain threshold, and limit to limit the number of rows returned.
 It returns a list of lists, each row containing the query, number of calls, total\_time, total\_time/calls, stddev\_time, rows, rows/calls and the cache hit percentage.

 ### clear-connection-pool